Back to Blog

 • How do they handle change requests?
 Is there a formal process?

-Step 5: Check References and Reviews (Properly)
+Step 5: Check References and Reviews the Right Way

-• Ask for 2-3 client references specifically from projects similar to yours in scope or industry.
+• Ask for 2-3 client references from projects similar to yours in scope or industry.
 Call or email these references directly.

 • Search for complaints: Google the company name with "review" or "complaint."
 Check Reddit, Quora, and industry forums.